namaggarwal/splitwise/README.md

 7. getDeletedAt(id) - Returns datetime at which comment was deleted
 8. getUser() - Returns a ```User``` object containing user details

+### Notification

+Methods:

+1. getId() - Returns the id
+2. getContent() - Returns message
+3. getImageShape() - Returns comment type
+4. getImageType() - Returns relation type of the comment
+5. source - Returns source object
+6. getCreatedAt() - Returns datetime at which notification was created
+7. getCreatedBy() - Returns id of user who created notification

+### Source

+Used with Notifications.

+Methods:

+1. getId() - Returns the id
+2. getType() - Returns type.
+Use in combination with ID to fetch structured data
+3. getUrl() - Returns url

 ## Sample Application